-An interesting and unusual incident was the way Shulamit Aloni, then an MK of the left-wing party Meretz, described the party’s leader Yossi Beilin in 2007: “Yossi Beilin is gifted, but he is autistic. […] Beilin is a stranger to Meretz’s voters” (Walla!, 21 November 2007).
-The statement was not met with condemnations when it was expressed, but two decades later became a referenced example for selective enforcement of PC rules.
+An interesting and unusual incident was how Shulamit Aloni, then an MK of the left-wing party Meretz, described the party’s leader Yossi Beilin in 2007: “Yossi Beilin is gifted, but he is autistic. […] Beilin is a stranger to Meretz’s voters” (Walla!, 21 November 2007).
+The statement was not condemned when it was expressed, but two decades later it became a referenced example for the selective enforcement of PC rules.

 During an interview, MK Benny Begin reminisced: “I heard so many nicknames about me.
 Autist, astronaut, delirious” (Haaretz, 2 January 2009).
-Famous TV persona Rafi Reshef has been described by a TV critic as an “antipathetic” while noting that “others” called him “autistic”: “he was called ‘antipathetic’ (by me) and an ‘Autist’ (by others)” (Haaretz, 4 August 2009).
+Famous TV persona Rafi Reshef was described by a TV critic as “antipathetic,” while noting that “others” called him “autistic”: “he was called ‘antipathetic’ (by me) and an ‘Autist’ (by others)” (Haaretz, 4 August 2009).
 It is possible that the purpose of the distinction in the last quote between the critic and “others” is to clarify that the speaker renounces the use of ‘Autist’ as an insult.

-Since the mid-2010s, additional aspects of delegitimization began to appear toward the use of ‘Autist’ as an insult.
-More and more small-scale media incidents centered around the use of this metaphor as a derogatory term, with much attention to its usage by politicians.
+Since the mid-2010s, additional aspects of delegitimization appeared regarding the use of ‘Autist’ as an insult.
+More and more small-scale media incidents focused on the use of this metaphor as a derogatory term, with greater attention given to its usage by politicians.
 For example, it was reported that Avigdor Lieberman, leader of the right-wing Yisrael Beiteinu party, used “the word ‘Autist’ to describe those who think that a retreat to the pre-1967 border will bring peace” (Maariv, 21 May 2015).
-This statement was responded by condemnations that interpreted the way Lieberman’ used ‘Autist’ as offensive to the autistic population and eventually led to an apology by Lieberman.
-Following an article by The Atlantic, another incident entailed that Obama administration officials have described Benjamin Netanyahu as ‘Aspergery’ (Maariv, 29 October 2014).
-Alongside other condemnations, in an opinion column titled “In the name of the Autists” the following has been written: “we are witnessing a phenomenon lately, whereas political figures are using the concept ‘Autism’ (and Asperger’s syndrome) to attack others […] these expressions are the fruit of ignorance that should be condemned […].
+This statement was met with condemnations that interpreted Lieberman’s use of ‘Autist’ as offensive to the autistic population and eventually led to an apology by Lieberman.
+Following an article in The Atlantic, another incident suggested that Obama administration officials described Benjamin Netanyahu as ‘Aspergery’ (Maariv, 29 October 2014).
+Alongside other condemnations, an opinion column titled “In the name of the Autists” wrote: “we are witnessing a phenomenon lately, whereas political figures are using the concept ‘Autism’ (and Asperger’s syndrome) to attack others […] these expressions are the fruits of ignorance that should be condemned […].
 Expressions that negatively represent autism should be condemned […].
 I appeal to everyone to stop using the word ‘Autist’ or ‘Asperger’ as a derogatory term” (Haaretz, 30 May 2014).

-Those incidents coincided with a global growing cultural sensitivity regarding autists, which was felt in Israel too.
-A prominent example is the remark of comedian Jerry Seinfeld from 2014, “I think I’m on the spectrum”, which lead to condemnations in the US and around the world.
-As we saw earlier, in the 1990’s singer Hemi Rudner self-described himself similarly (“When I write songs I’m like an autist”), however, at that time the expression enjoyed a status of a legitimate metaphor.
+Those incidents coincided with a growing global cultural sensitivity toward autists, which was also felt in Israel.
+A prominent example is the remark of comedian Jerry Seinfeld, from 2014, “I think I’m on the spectrum,” which lead to condemnations in the US and around the world.
+As we saw earlier, in the 1990’s singer Hemi Rudner described himself similarly (“When I write songs, I’m like an autist”), however, at the time, the expression enjoyed a status of a legitimate metaphor.
 Seinfeld’s remark and its condemnations, including Israeli ones, were covered in all major Israeli newspapers and news broadcasts.
-Even though the US’ sensitivity to autists was not centered around the use of ‘Autist’ as an insult, it was perceived in Israel as part of the same struggle for better representations in culture.
+Even though the US’s sensitivity to autists was not centered around the use of ‘Autist’ as an insult, it was perceived in Israel as part of the same struggle for better representation in culture.

-At the end of 2018, a shift in the media’s attitude can be identified.
-Condemnations that seek to prohibit the use of ‘Autist’ as an insult became more central and their attachment to politics became more obvious.
-It was no longer mere political figures who used ‘Autist’ to attack ‘others’.
+At the end of 2018, we can identify a shift in the media’s attitude.
+Condemnations that sought to prohibit the use of ‘Autist’ as an insult became more central and their attachment to politics became more obvious.
+It was no longer merely political figures who used ‘Autist’ to attack ‘others.’
 It was right-wing speakers who used ‘Autist’ to attack left-wing speakers and left-wing speakers who condemned them for harming the autists community.